utherp0/kafka/README.md

 # kafka

-Various Kafka examples and tests
+Set of example apps for interacting with Kafka